University of Otago College of Education: History

 The College of Education's predecessor was the Dunedin College of Education, which was founded in 1876 and is the oldest teacher training facility in New Zealand.
 The University of Otago began providing teacher training courses in 1905.
 In 1976, the University of Otago and the College of Education introduced a joint Bachelor of Education (BEd) programme which included jointly taught BA and BEd courses.
 This co-operation continued until tertiary education reforms of the mid 1990s, after which the university offered its own B.Ed. degree course.

-In 2002, the Dunedin College of Education and University of Otago entered into talks to merge the two institutions to avoid the duplication of teaching courses and programs.
+In 2002, the Dunedin College of Education and the University of Otago entered into talks to merge the two institutions to avoid the duplication of teaching courses and programs.
 In August 2006, the Tertiary Education Minister Michael Cullen formally approved the merger of the two educational institutions, stating that it would come into effect in January 2007.
 As a result of these changes, the newly formed University of Otago College of Education acquired the former assets of the Dunedin College of Education including its Dunedin and Invercargill campuses and the Robertson Library, which is shared with Otago Polytechnic.